 Here’s a Vintage Clock I Turned Into a Piece of Wall Art

-Now here is a good example of doing the reverse….ever had an old clock that just doesn’t operate, but it’s just too nice, rare or unique looking to get rid of?
+Now here is a good example of doing the reverse….ever had an old clock that just doesn’t keep time, (except maybe twice a day…lol) but it’s just too nice, rare or unique looking to get rid of?
 After my grandmother passed away I inherited a bunch of oldie but goodie knickknacks and one of them was this really cool sunburst clock, a style that was very popular in the ’60s or ’70s.